dynamsoft-docs/capture-vision-docs/parameters/reference/text-line-specification/char-height-range.md

 # CharHeightRange

-`CharHeightRange` defines the range of the character height.
+Parameter `CharHeightRange` defines the range of the character height.

 ## Example